farcaster-project/RFCs/02-user-stories.md

 We describe a basic user experience with an atomic swap GUI client for Alice and Bob.
 This is provided for educational purposes and to give an idea to the reader; the swap GUI client may look different depending on the platform (mobile, desktop, cli, etc) and potential wallet integration.

-The design proposed here does not make any assumption about wallet integration.
+The design proposed here does not make any assumptions about wallet integration.
 All the funds can be sourced from external wallets with no restriction on the form factor.
 While this has the cost of an additional transaction on the Arbitrating blockchain, this can be removed if the client is closely integrated in a given wallet.

 ![GUI Swap Mockups](./02-user-stories/gui-swap-mockups.png)
 *Fig 2.
 Example of a GUI executing a swap*